cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/User-Authorization.md

 The value in the AUTHORITY column is made of two parts:

 * The first part is the name of your portal instance.
-This name should also match the `app.name` property found in the `portal.properties` file.
+This name should also match the `app.name` property found in the `application.properties` file.
 * Following a colon delimiter, the second part is the [cancer_study_identifier](../../File-Formats.md#cancer-study) of the cancer study this user has rights to access.

 **If the user has rights to all available cancer studies, a single entry with the keyword `app.name:` + "ALL" is sufficient (so e.g. "cbioportal:ALL").**